lucadelu/pyModis/docs/source/examples/full_example_gdal.rst

 .. warning::

-  Every time that you download new files of same product it will be overwrite, so if you need it, you should rename the file
+  Every time that you download new files of the same product it will be overwritten;
+  so: if you need it, you should rename the file.

 Mosaic data
 --------------

-At this point you need to create the mosaic of the tiles downloaded.
+At this point you need to create the mosaic of the downloaded tiles.
 :doc:`../scripts/modis_mosaic` is the script to use.
-We create a *VRT* file (``flag -v``) to improve the speed of analysis, without lose any data only for the first layer ::
+We create a *VRT* file (``flag -v``) to improve the speed of analysis, without losing any data, only for the first layer ::

     modis_mosaic.py -s "1" -o /tmp/mosaik -v /tmp/listfileMOD11A1.005.txt